colinkiama/valadoc-www/README.md

 ## Tool Overview

-- _generator:_ Parses `packages.xml` files describing all packages.
+- _build/generator:_ Parses `packages.xml` files describing all packages.
 It is responsible for building up the page.
-It fetches resources such as images from specified sources, computes valadoc-calls, builds documentation for specified packages and puts-together the whole page. (`make serve`, `make serve-mini`)
+It fetches resources such as images from specified sources, computes valadoc-calls, builds documentation for specified packages and puts-together the whole page.
-- _configgen:_ Used to generate configuration files for our search index.
-- _valadoc-example-gen:_ Internally used to generate example listings.
+- _build/valadoc-example-gen:_ Internally used to generate example listings.
-- _valadoc-example-tester:_ Compiles and checks all registered examples. (`make test-examples`)
+- _build/valadoc-example-tester:_ Compiles and checks all registered examples.

 ## Common Pitfalls